fangsonghub/fangsonghub.github.io/teaching/w22_4585_icrypto/index.md

 cryptography such as perfect secrecy, block ciphers, crytographic hash functions and message authentication, as well as public-key cryptography such as public-key encryption and digital signatures.
-We will also touch some exciting advanced topics such as secure computation, fully homomorphic encryption, and the threats and opportunities that the new paradigm of quantum computing brings in cryptography.
-We will take a conceptual and theoretical approach: the focus is on the _ideas_ rather than _implementations_, and on how to define and reason about security of cryptographic constructions in a mathematically sound manner.
+We will also touch on some emerging topics such as the threats and opportunities quantum computing brings in cryptography.
+Our approch will be conceptual and theoretical: the focus is on the _ideas_ rather than _implementations_, and on how to define and reason about security of cryptographic constructions in a mathematically sound manner.
 The ultimate goal will be to build a cryptographic way of thinking.
 *  **Prerequisite**: CS 350 or equivalent.
 It is crucial that you are comfortable with (preferably enjoy) reading and writing mathematical proofs.
 It's helpful if you are familiar with (randomized) algorithms,